Eufy RoboVac 11 Review: The Industry’s Best Kept Secret?

 It will not clean better than a Neato BotVac but you don’t need to spend as much for it.

 Initially when the RoboVac 11 first came out it did not have any WiFi Connectivity but recently Eufy added a robot in their product line with this feature.
-It’ll cost around $80 more.
+This variant will cost just under $230 which is a bargain considering its performance.

 To help guide you through this review, I’ve created a table of contents section…